rohsingh26/bitconnect/README.md

-# BIT Connect - one-to-one Real-time chat app
+# BIT Connect - one-to-one Real-time Chat App

-Junior students can have real time chat and can ask their doubts to seniors.
+Junior students can have real-time chat with seniors and can ask their doubts.